 6. The Creative Brain

 Synopsis: A deeper look at the abstract concept of ‘creativity’, and what it means to have a creative mind.
-A neuroscientist meets with various artistic professionals to record their experiences with the creative process, and debunking the misconception that being creative means ‘making something out of nothing.’
+A neuroscientist meets with various artistic professionals to record their experiences with the creative process, and debunk the misconception that being creative means ‘making something out of nothing.’

 Where to watch: Netflix

 What Product Managers can learn: Product Management is very underrated in terms of creativity!
 In fact, Product Managers are some of the most creative people in technology, because that’s what it takes to find solutions to problems.
-PMs also use creative approaches to their own day-to-day tasks, like running more effective one to one meetings or creating more engaging user personas.
+PMs also use creative approaches to their own day-to-day tasks, like running more effective one-to-one meetings or creating more engaging user personas.
 This documentary will help to re-engage that side of your brain, and help to unlock your creative powers, even if you think you don’t have any!

 7. The People’s Republic of the Future

 Synopsis: Shenzhen in China is known in the tech world as a Chinese clone of Silicon Valley.
 It has become the country’s main source of innovation, and offers Western audiences a fascinating look into what Bloomberg describes as ‘the most fascinating city [for technology] in the world.